LiteSoul/Quick-Tipper-Splitter/README.md

   2. ~~Tip (to waitres...).
 (Text on bottom like "Default is 10%") (% of total)~~
   3. ~~Divide.
 To how many people the sum should be divided? (eg. people who eat)~~
   4. ~~Sum for each person who eat~~
+  5. Refactor to use Destructuring, just for fun

   ​